 Whether it's best to take a lump sum or keep your pension depends on your personal circumstances.
 You'll need to assess a number of factors, including those mentioned above and the following:

 - Your retirement income and essential expenses.
-If your guaranteed retirement income (including your income from the pension plan) and your essential expenses, such as food, housing and health insurance, are roughly equivalent, the best choice may be to keep the monthly payments, because they play a critical role in meeting your day-to-day retirement income needs.
-If your income exceeds your expenses, you might consider taking the lump sum: You can use a portion of it to cover your monthly expenses, and invest the rest for growth.
-Guaranteed income, like Social Security, pension and fixed annuities, simply means something you can count on every month or year and which doesn’t vary with market and investment returns.
+Guaranteed income, like Social Security, a pension, and fixed annuities, simply means something that you can count on every month or year and that doesn't vary with market and investment returns.
+If your guaranteed retirement income (including your income from the pension plan) and your essential expenses (such as food, housing, and health insurance) are roughly equivalent, the best choice may be to keep the monthly payments, because they play a critical role in meeting your essential retirement income needs.
+If your guaranteed income exceeds your essential expenses, you might consider taking the lump sum.
+You can use a portion of it to cover your monthly expenses, and invest the rest for growth.

 These comparisons may be relatively easy if you're already retired, but developing an accurate picture of your retirement income and expenses can be difficult if you're still working.
 Beware of the temptation to use the lump sum to pay down credit card debt or handle other current expenses—and not just because of the large tax bill you're likely to face.
-"Lump sum distributions come from a pool of money that is developed specifically for retirement,” says Beck.
+"Lump-sum distributions come from a pool of money that is intended specifically for retirement," explains Beck.
 "To access those funds for another reason puts the quality of your retirement at risk."

 - Longevity.
-Both your monthly benefits payment and the lump sum amount were calculated using actuarial calculations that take into account your current age, mortality tables, and interest rates set forth by the IRS.
+Both your monthly benefit payment and the lump-sum amount were calculated using actuarial calculations that take into account your current age, mortality tables, and interest rates set forth by the IRS.
 But these estimates don't take into account your personal health history or the longevity of your parents, grandparents, or siblings.
 If you expect to have an above-average life span, you may want the predictability of regular payments.
-Having a payment stream that lasts throughout your lifetime can be comforting.
-However, if you expect to have a shorter-than-average lifespan due to personal reasons or your family medical history, the lump sum could be more beneficial.
+Having a payment stream that is guaranteed to last throughout your lifetime can be comforting.
+However, if you expect to have a shorter-than-average life span because of personal reasons like your family medical history, the lump sum could be more beneficial.

 - Wealth transfer plans.
 After you've considered retirement income and expenses, and have planned an adequate cushion for inflation, longevity, and investment risk, it's appropriate to take wealth transfer plans into consideration.
 With pension plans, you often don't have the ability to transfer the benefit to children or grandchildren.
-If wealth transfer is an important factor, a lump sum may be a better option.
+Please consult an estate planning attorney.

-A pension buyout should be considered a part of your overall retirement picture.
+A pension buyout should be evaluated within the context of your overall retirement picture.
 If you are presented with this option, consult an expert who can give you unbiased advice about your choices.
 Finally, be aware that more corporations continue to consider discharging their pension obligations, so it's a good idea to stay in touch with old employers.
-"If you've left a pension behind at a former employer, sometime in the coming years you're very likely to be offered a lump sum," says Beck.
+"If you've left a pension behind at a former employer, sometime in the coming years, you're very likely to be offered a lump sum," says Beck.
 "Keep your former employer's administrator up to date on your current address, because you can miss this opportunity if your employer can't find you."

 - First and foremost, make sure you know whether you have any pension benefit at your current or former employers, and keep your contact information with those companies up to date.
 You cannot even consider an offer if you don't know it exists.

-If you do receive an offer, review it with a trusted financial advisor.
+If you do receive a lump-sum payment offer, review it with a trusted financial adviser.
 Everyone's circumstances are different.
 What is right for your friend, neighbor, coworker, or relative may not be right for you.